Somayeh-Kargosha/portfolio/README.md

 ## License

-The project is licensed under the MIT License.
-You are free to use and modify the code for personal or commercial projects.
+The project is licensed under the [MIT License](LICENSE).
+Feel free to use and modify the code for personal or commercial projects.